 Dutch villages and cities

-The Hague: Where international courts and palaces meet
+The Hague: where international courts and palaces meet

 The Hague, also known as Den Haag, is a city that effortlessly combines a rich cultural heritage with a vibrant modern atmosphere.
 Located in the Netherlands, The Hague is not only the seat of the Dutch government but also a hub of international diplomacy.
 With its stunning architecture, world-class museums and beautiful parks, this city offers something for everyone.
 Whether you’re interested in history, art or simply enjoying the laid-back Dutch lifestyle, The Hague is the perfect destination.
 So let’s dive in and explore all that this captivating city has to offer!